Robert Simms is a Member of the Legislative Council in the Parliament of South Australia.

 As part of the federal Greens team Robert won senate support for an enquiry into BP’s since-abandoned plan to drill in the Great Australian Bight, bringing important scrutiny to the corporation’s environmental record.
 He also stood with traditional owners and local communities in defending the Murray Darling Basin, and opposing plans to transform our state into a nuclear waste dump.
 At council, he successfully pushed the City of Adelaide to divest from fossil fuels, declare a climate emergency, and introduce a $1 million Greener Streets program.

-Read more of Robert’s story in his first speech to Parliament.
+Hear more about Robert’s story in his first speech to Parliament.